Naomi Levari: Career

-Levari started her professional life working in various set jobs, as an assistant director and assistant cinematographer, and then turned to directing music videos and multimedia performances, and worked as a content editor on prime time television shows.

-In 2005, she began her collaboration with Saar Yogev during the Jerusalem Film Festival, and in 2008 the two began producing together.
-In 2010, they founded Black Sheep Productions, which has garnered a reputation in Israel and abroad as a selective, accessible and quality production company.
+In 2005, Levari began her collaboration with Saar Yogev during the Jerusalem Film Festival, and in 2008, the two began producing together.
+In 2010, they founded Black Sheep Productions.

-In addition to her production work, Levari coaches filmmakers on pitching, and teaches film in various institutions, both in Israel and around the world.
-She also serves in various public roles related to the Israeli film industry.

-After the success of her student film, Draft, Levari was invited to conduct a master class at Aarhus University in Denmark. in 2011, she was selected to participate in the Rotterdam International Film Festival's Rotterdam Lab, a workshop for the most promising emerging producers.
+In 2011, she was selected to participate in the Rotterdam International Film Festival's Rotterdam Lab, a workshop for the most promising emerging producers.
 In 2013, Levari was invited by the French foundation CNC to represent them in the producers' track at the Cannes Film Festival.
 That same year, she was a jury member for the documentary film competition at the Jerusalem Film Festival.
 In 2014 she was a member of the executive board of the Israeli Academy of Film and Television.
 In 2014 and 2015, she was a lector for the Israel Film Fund and for the International Film Lab in Jerusalem.
 In 2015 she was also on the jury for the Utopia Film Festival.
 In 2016, at the Cannes Film Festival, she was selected as a Notable Producer at the Holland Film Meetings, where she and director Yaron Shani presented one of Black Sheep's flagship projects, Love Trilogy.

-Levari has worked as a guest lecturer and advisor at Beit Berl College, Sapir Academic College, Columbia University, and the Sam Spiegel Film School, her alma mater.
-In 2017, Black Sheep Productions was spotlighted, along with four other production companies, by Berlinale co-production market at the Berlin International Film Festival.

 In 2018, Levari was one of the founders of the German production company Electric Sheep GmbH, with Saar Yogev and Michael Reuter.
-This same year, she was asked to join the EWA program, in which she mentors women film producers from around the world, and supports the professional reader team at the Berlin International Film Festival..
-In 2019 Naomi joined First Cut Lab as an Editorial consultant and Berlinale Talents as mentor in its Script Station development program.
-In 2022 she served as a mentor for Netflix Turkey Series Lab.

-Levari is dedicated to improving the status and representation of women in the Israeli film industry.
+Levari has worked as a guest lecturer and advisor at Beit Berl College, Sapir Academic College, Columbia University, and the Sam Spiegel Film School.
+In 2017, Black Sheep Productions was spotlighted, along with four other production companies, by the Berlinale co-production market at the Berlin International Film Festival.

+She is a sought-after mentor and script advisor in various labs and platforms, including Berlinale Talents, Lodz Film School, TFL, HFM, initiatives by Tatino films such as First Cut Lab, Full Circle Lab, Netflix Grow Creative, Canal+ Poland, Pop-up Series Lab, and more.

+Since 2021, Levari has been a member of the program collective at the Jewish Film Festival Berlin Brandenburg.